New Sudan truce bid fails with vital supplies running short

-Fighting continues despite 24-hour ceasefire lobbied for by countries trying to evacuate their citizens after days of conflict that has left nearly 300 people dead and thousands wounded.
+Fighting continues despite 24-hour ceasefire lobbied for by countries trying to evacuate their citizens as conflict leaves nearly 300 people dead and thousands wounded.

-A new attempt at a ceasefire in fierce fighting between Sudanese troops and paramilitary forces in Khartoum has failed, leaving people fearful about dwindling food supplies and a breakdown in medical services.

-The 24-hour ceasefire — lobbied for by countries trying to evacuate their citizens after days of conflict — was supposed to come into effect at 6 pm local time [1600 GMT] on Wednesday.
-However, two eyewitnesses in separate areas of the capital told the Reuters news agency that fighting had continued.
+Explosions and gunfire resounded in Sudan's capital Thursday as fighting between the forces of two rival generals showed no signs of abating ahead of festivities marking the end of Ramadan.

+Nearly 300 people have been killed since the fighting erupted Saturday between forces loyal to Sudan's army chief Abdel Fattah al Burhan and his deputy, Mohamed Hamdan Dagalo, who commands the paramilitary Rapid Support Forces (RSF).

 The Sudanese army in a statement said the Egyptians had been evacuated from Dongola, north of the country.

-Continuous bombardments could be heard in central Khartoum around the compound housing the army HQ — where Sudan's military ruler, General Abdel Fattah al Burhan had said he was based earlier in the week.

-"The armed forces are responding to a new attack in the vicinity of the General Command," an army statement said.

-There was another heavy exchange of gunfire in the Jabra neighbourhood of west Khartoum, where homes belonging to paramilitary leader General Mohamed Hamdan Dagalo, widely known as Hemetti, and his family are located, a Reuters reporter said.
+Another heavy exchange of gunfire was also reported earlier in the Jabra neighbourhood of west Khartoum, where homes belonging to Dagalo, widely known as Hemetti, and his family are located, a Reuters reporter said.

 Blasts also rang out from the main airport, shut down after the conflict burst out of a power struggle between Burhan and Hemetti over a plan to integrate Hemetti's RSF into the regular military.